zunayed/noisyNYC/README.md

 ```
 Built using D3.
 Foundation CSS for styling

-## Using You're Own Data
+## Using Your Own Data
-If you provide a object with values associated with zipcodes you can map you're own values.
+If you provide an object with values associated with zipcodes you can map you're own values.

 ``` .js
 var noiseData = {